Cuomo Shuts Down Mobile Sports Betting in 2020 State Budget

 Resorts World New York City

-While not as large as the CatSkills operation, Resorts World in New York City has prime location on its side.
+While not as large as the CatSkills operation, Resorts World in New York City has a prime location on its side.
 Being in the heart of a city home to multiple professional sports franchises gives this casino a clear advantage when sportsbook locations are being handed out.

 Address: 110-00 Rockaway Blvd, Jamaica, NY 11420